 Intel Unveils Next Generation Generation ProcessorsCore The fifth for desktops that offer highly sophisticated built-in graphics cores - but not much beyond that

-Like AMD, Intel also exploited the platform of the Computex exhibition (just like in previous years) To announce a new generation of stationary processors - The Broadwell processors, which bring the latest 14 technology to our enclosures and motherboards.
+Like AMD, Intel also exploited the platform of the Computex exhibition (just like in previous years) To announce a new generation of stationary processors - Broadwell processors, which bring the innovative 14 nm technology to our enclosures and motherboards.
 Another similarity that can be found between AMD Intel in this case touches on the general feeling that the products launched will be relevant only to a very specific type of consumers, while most of us will find it difficult to understand exactly what the point here.

-Rumors from the past few months have already prepared us for the fact That the Broadwell desktop will be a short and significantly different transition generation From the four preceding generations of the Core, With a particularly limited number of models Try to maintain some relevance Until the Skylake generation arrives sometime later in the 2015 yearAnd so it happened - Intel (LGA), with four models in the BGA configuration that will be soldered to a motherboard or within a closed system.
+Rumors from the past few months have already prepared us for the fact That the Broadwell desktop will be a short and significantly different transition generation From the four preceding generations of the Core, With a particularly limited number of models Try to maintain some relevance Until the Skylake generation arrives sometime later in the 2015 year- And so it did happen - Intel (LGA), with four models in the BGA configuration that will be soldered to a motherboard or within a closed system.

 The performance of the Iris Pro 6200 core is impressive…

 The upgraded graphics core is a nice achievement overall, but considering that it comes as part of processors that cost twice or three times the leading A10-7870K model of AMD (About $ 137 at AMD Compared to $ 276 or $ 366 at Chipzilla), for an extra 20 percent performance boost, the advantage still seems to be created on the red manufacturer's side - since those who need the built-in core do so to save on the expense of a discrete video card, so here too processors God-Broadwell Constitute a narrow niche with questionable relevance.

 … Just a pity that a thermal envelope of only 65 watts prevents the processing cores from showing any progress compared to previous generations